 To start examining the way in which spread betting is taxed, let’s look at how traditional share transactions are taxed as a basis for comparison.
-Bear in mind, it is possible to spread bet on the performance of individual stocks where offered by your broker, thus it is plausible that you could invest in exactly the same trade in the share and spread betting markets with entirely different results.
+Bear in mind, it is possible to spread bet on the performance of individual shares where offered by your broker, thus it is plausible that you could invest in exactly the same trade in the share and spread betting markets with entirely different results.

 Tax On Trading Activities